New Texas Longhorns Book says A&M Aggies Are Little Brother & Makes a Statistical Case

 Aggies fans, for example, love to mock Texas for their most recent, middling decade of football, and point to the Longhorns' last national championship—won in 2005 against Southern California in one of the greatest college football games ever played—as some kind of dusty artifact.
 But the Longhorn’s last championship might as well have been yesterday compared to A&M’s, which happened in 1939, a comparison that Umlang puts into context:

 Texas A&M’s last football national championship is closer to the Emancipation Proclamation (1862) than it is to the upcoming season.

 The Book Itself

-Umlang says he made his book as a reaction against prolific and frequently fact-free social-media engagement from the Texas A&M crowd.
-Since leaving for the SEC, and assuming a class upgrade had taken place purely because of the new address, many Aggies have tended to address the Longhorns and the Big 12 as if they were pauper characters in a Dickens novel.
-Umlang’s collection of facts serves as an almanac for Longhorns to address Aggie disinformation on the spot.
+Umlang says he made his book as a reaction against prolific and fact-free social-media engagements with the Texas A&M crowd.
+Since leaving for the SEC, and assuming a class upgrade had taken place purely because of the new address, many Aggies have tended to address the Longhorns and Big 12 as if they were pauper characters in a Dickens novel.
+Umlang’s collection of facts serve as an almanac for Longhorns to address Aggie disinformation on the spot.

 “I realized there were a lot of people on Twitter who had only been watching football for the last five or six years and had no idea about the history,” says Umlang.

 “They thought A&M was some SEC school—and then Texas was having one of its worst-ever decades—so they got the wrong idea.
 There’s a whole bunch of people who need to know about these things.
 So it became me informing everyone that just because they’re in the SEC doesn’t really mean anything.
 They just moved there.
 Here’s who they are.
 Here’s how I’ve always known them."